User Guide: OONI Probe Mobile App

 Step 2.
 Tap Test options in the settings.

 Step 3.
-Tap Websites (in the “Test options” setting).
+Disable Limit Websites test duration (in the “Test options” setting).

-There is now no time limit in your website testing.
+There is now no time limit in your manual website testing.
 This means that OONI Probe can test all websites included in the relevant Citizen Lab test lists every time you tap “Run”.
+This setting won’t apply to the Automated tests.

 Alternatively: If you would like to test more websites within a longer time duration (but without necessarily disabling the time limit and testing all websites), you can do so through the following steps:

 Step 1.
-Tap Test duration (in the “Websites” section of the “Test options” setting).
+Enable Limit Websites test duration (in the “Test options” setting).

 By default, the website testing duration is set to 90 seconds.
 This means that OONI Probe will only test as many websites (from the relevant Citizen Lab test lists) as it can connect to within 90 seconds.